Relationship between covariance of Wigner functions and transformation noncontextuality: The single qubit stabilizer theory

-This model may be viewed as another confirmation of the classical nature of the theory.
-However, it is incompatible with covariance and transformation noncontextuality.
-Covariance is broken by the Hadamard gate (or, similarly, by the phase gate), that unavoidably maps a phase-point operator to a phase-point operator belonging to a different basis set, \textit{e.g.} $HA_+(0,0)H=A_-(0,1),$ as a consequence of its action on the Pauli operators, $HXH=Z, HZH=X$ and $HYH=-Y.$ Moreover, the 8-state model and, more in general, any preparation and measurement noncontextual model of the single qubit stabilizer theory, shows transformation contextuality, as proven in \cite{Lillystone2018}.
-This is due, again, to the non-covariantly represented Hadamard gate (or, similarly, to the phase gate): if we consider the operationally equivalent decompositions of the completely depolarizing channel, $\varepsilon_1(\rho)=\sum_RR\rho R=\mathbb{I}$ and $\varepsilon_2(\rho)=\sum_R(HR)\rho (HR)^{\dagger}=\mathbb{I},$ where $R\in\{\mathbb{I},X,Y,Z\}$ and $\rho$ is any qubit stabilizer state, they are ontologically distinct in any preparation and measurement noncontextual ontological model of the single qubit stabilizer theory.
+The 8-state model may be viewed as another confirmation of the classical nature of the theory.
+However, it was proven in \cite{Lillystone2018} that this model and, more in general, any preparation and measurement noncontextual model of the single qubit stabilizer theory, shows transformation contextuality.
+This is due again, as for the breaking of covariance, to the Hadamard gate (or, similarly, to the phase gate).
+More precisely, if we consider the operationally equivalent decompositions of the completely depolarizing channel, $\varepsilon_1(\rho)=\sum_RR\rho R=\mathbb{I}$ and $\varepsilon_2(\rho)=\sum_R(HR)\rho (HR)^{\dagger}=\mathbb{I},$ where $R\in\{\mathbb{I},X,Y,Z\}$ and $\rho$ is any qubit stabilizer state, they are ontologically distinct in any preparation and measurement noncontextual ontological model of the single qubit stabilizer theory \cite{Lillystone2018}.

 The ontological distinctness can be pictured in the 8-state model, where $\varepsilon_1$ and $\varepsilon_2$ are represented as different permutations in the ontic space.
-The former only maps within a half of the ontic space, that can be seen as the phase space where $W_+$ (or $W_-$) is defined, while the latter maps between the two halves of the ontic space, so between the phase space of $W_+$ and the phase space of $W_-$ -- which is also a way of picturing the breaking of covariance.
+The former only maps within a half of the ontic space, that can be seen as the phase space where $W_+$ (or $W_-$) is defined, while the latter maps between the two halves of the ontic space, so between the phase space of $W_+$ and the phase space of $W_-$, which is also a way of picturing the breaking of covariance.
 This last consideration suggests the presence of a tight connection between covariance and transformation noncontextuality.